 A new file zz.c in branch ‘bxx’ will start with “$Id: zz.c 1.1.bxx.1”.

 To avoid long $Id strings with branches, it is advisable to use short branch names when using $Id: keyword expansion.

 Finally append the path and modified version to .gitSmudgeList.
 This list is stored for use by post-commit for a ‘checkout’ and ‘smudge’ of modified files.
 The information in .gitSmudgeList is also used by ‘prepare-commit-msg’ to pre-format a list of $Id incremented files as a tail for the commit message.
 This is not optional because ‘smudge’ uses this information in the log to find the right commit for this version of the file.

-If no $Id string is found when scanning a file in gaIdke-pre-commit, the backup of the file is restored and that path is not recorded in .gitSmudgeList.
-This means that file will not be smudged in post-commit and because it’s modify date is not changed here or in post-commit, the file will not trigger a subsequent ‘make’.
+If no $Id string is found when scanning a file in pre-commit, the backup of the file is restored and that path is not recorded in .gitSmudgeList.
+This means the file will not be smudged in post-commit and because its modified date is not changed here or in post-commit, the file will not trigger a subsequent ‘make’.
 The operation is completely transparent to GIT for this case.

 $Id keyword expansion can be suppressed by placing the string $IdBlockFurtherExpansion$ after an initial $Id keyword line, which will be expanded and before any line containing $Id$ or $Id: <path> <ver> $, which would otherwise be expanded.
 This is only required for files like this one describing $Id features.